12. Processing Data in Groups

 and n_init=10000

-and determine the best WCSS.
+and determine the returned WCSS.

 Note